QASymphony/qtestop-azure-template/README.md

 ## Given
 All qTest applications and its dependency components (PostgreSQL, ElasticSearch) are pre-installed on a Linux server with a pre-configured public IP address and Server URL.
-These configurations are stored in qtest.config file
+These configurations are stored in *qtest.config* file

 ## When
-The server is turned into an Image, the configuration in qtest.config file is also persisted in the image, along with the OS and all other application configurartions
+The server is turned into an Image, the configuration in *qtest.config* file is also persisted in the image, along with the OS, the application configurartions and the database itself

 ### And
 The Image is used to spin up a new Virtual Machine (or server instance)

 ### And
-The VM is allocated with a new public ip address
+The VM is allocated with a different public ip address

 ## Then
 The qTest application is inaccessible due to the IP address in qtest.config file is different with the actual public IP address of the VM